DinoMalpera/CollisionDetection/README.md

 # CollisionDetection

-Simple implementation of a mesh collision detection algorithm uaing pairwise pruning.
+Simple implementation of a mesh collision detection algorithm using pairwise pruning.
 Outputs candidate face pairs from both meshes.

 ### Dependencies